 One of the main attractions in Florence is Piazza della Signoria.
 The most famous square in Florence is home to the Loggia dei Lanzi and Palazzo Vecchio, the city’s town hall.

 Piazza della Signoria is rich in architecture and sculpture.
 Indeed, many statues are adorning the square, including a copy of Michelangelo’s David.

 The Loggia dei Lanzi is a cloister that houses several sculptures, a sort of open-air art gallery.

 The Palazzo Vecchio, whose construction dated back to the end of the 13th century, houses the museum and the Arnolfo Tower.
 Inside, you’ll admire the beautiful courtyards and the splendid decorations culminating in the famous Salone dei Cinquecento, one of Italy’s largest and most magnificent halls.

 8. The Uffizi courtyard and Ponte Vecchio

 A stone throw from Piazza della Signoria you’ll come across the Uffizi courtyard, leading to the Arno river and the nearby Ponte Vecchio.
 Without a shade of doubt, the Uffizi Gallery is one of the most exceptional museums in Italy and Europe.
 It houses world-famous masterpieces like Botticelli’s The Birth of Venus, Leonardo da Vinci’s Annunciation, Michelangelo’s Tondo Doni, and many more iconic works of art.
 But, of course, it’s hard to squeeze in a visit to the Uffizi if you’re visiting Florence in one day.
 So if you don’t want to miss it, your best bet is a guided visit, with an expert guide leading you to the most important masterpieces.

 Ponte Vecchio is another iconic monument defining Florence’s panorama.
 The bridge, which spans the river Arno, is one of the city’s symbols.
-The shops once housed farmers, tanners, butchers.
+The shops once housed farmers, tanners, and butchers.
 But at the end of the 16th century, they were replaced by jewelers and goldsmiths.
 Time stood almost still for a few shops which, to date, still manufacture a large part of their jewels in the ancient workshops.